 by Sidra Z.,

 Sidra is a University of the Nations degree student, which means she has done a lot of packing and traveling around the world over the last couple of years!
 She completed her DTS in Australia and wrote this article for other DTS students while she was a student in the School of Writing.
-If you've applied to a YWAM Madison school or outreach, you'll receive an official packing list.
+If you’ve applied to a YWAM Madison school or outreach, you’ll receive an official packing list.
+You can also look at our Pinterest board on how to pack for YWAM outreach.
 And you can always email us to ask questions at firstname.lastname@example.org

 Listening to the painful scrape of my luggage against the tile of the terminal, I knew that I had over packed.
 As I lugged my fifty-two pound (twenty-four kilo) bag through the airport, I frowned.
 I wished someone had warned me of the dangers of over-packing for Discipleship Training School (DTS).
 Even with a packing list, I just wasn’t sure what to bring!